Andoni44/A-clean-app-example/README.md

 ## Next objectives

 - Implement favourites functionality
+- Create SDKs for UI and networking and extract those folders to GIT submodules
+- Enhance user feedback when loading more content
 - UI testing independant from network
 - Migrate to Async/Await
 - Make collectionViews middle point cell to grow